Kennett River Nature Walk Visitation Data

 Visitors continuing past the easement counter into the back of our community: 12,450

-KCAG’s data aligns with independent monitoring by GORCAPA, of the two counters installed at our request on the 13th of June 2024, following a wildlife welfare incident where kangaroos were chased and cornered by visitors seeking photos.
+KCAG’s data aligns with independent monitoring by GORCAPA, from the two counters installed at our request on the 13th of June 2024.

 Koalas in Victoria generally breed from September to January, increasing their ground activity to find mates and territories.
 However, constant visitor traffic from dawn until dusk now disrupts these movements.